 The campaign #PassOnPlastic (Sky Ocean Rescue) was highlighted as a particularly successful campaign, as it highlighted one issue and showed the direct impact of that product (plastic bags) on the environment.
 This focused consumer consciousness when making purchasing decisions.
-This underlines that focusing upon a narrower range of sustainability objectives is of benefit to both the organization and consumer in prioritizing their attention and efforts.
+This underlines that focusing upon a narrower range of sustainability objectives is of benefit to both the organisation and consumer in prioritising their attention and efforts.

 And in the end, what would lead to “true sustainability”?
 For the guests of Odgers Berndtson, it was agreed that it would take either commercial incentive or legislative pressure.

 The Odgers Berndtson Retail Executive Search Practice works with major UK and multinational retailers to secure talented senior leaders who can revolutionise their organisations in response to international and regional trends.